serenatang123/webdev-final-project/README.md

     - About: a page that explains our mission and design of the site
     - Sign in with Google
   - Search page
-    - search by input text: a page for exploring music to listen by different categories (type in auto-fill: ad-...)
+    - search by input text: a page for exploring recipes by different categories (type in auto-fill: ad-...)
-    - search by categories: select certain music type
+    - search by categories: select certain meal type
   - Detail page
-    - listed music: title, album, category, length
+    - listed recipes: title, directions, category
   - Profile page
-    - personal information, playlist, liked songs
+    - personal information, liked recipes
-    - Publish: authenticated user may enter music description, category and item image url when adding a new post
+    - Publish: authenticated user may enter recipe description, category and item image url when adding a new post
-    - History: posted songs
+    - History: posted recipes

 #### Back-end